SunAcademy/validate/README.md

 # validate

-this is a repo from test ci .
+this is a repo to test ci .